 - Calculate how long it will take the turkey to thaw.
 For each 4-1/2 pounds of frozen turkey, plan on a 24-hour refrigerator thaw time. (ex. if the turkey weighs 16 pounds, the refrigerated thaw time will be 3-1/2 days).
 Place the frozen turkey, in the original wrapper, in a 2-inch deep roasting pan in the refrigerator.
 Thaw the turkey, with the breast side down so the juices will flow into the breast.
 A thawed turkey may remain in the refrigerator for 1 to 2 days.

 - Plan accordingly.
-(Turkey Thawing Hints from the National Turkey Federation)
+Turkey Thawing Tips from the USDA

 - Start making extra ice for beverages.